AbsaOSS/cobrix/README.md

 ### Record headers support

-As you may already know file in mainframe world does not mean the same as in PC world.
+As you may already know a file in the mainframe world does not mean the same as in the PC world.
 On PCs we think of a file as a stream of bytes that we can open, read/write and close.
 On mainframes a file can be a set of records that we can query.
 Record is a blob of bytes, can have different size.
 Mainframe's 'filesystem' handles the mapping between logical records and physical location of data.

 > _Details are available at this [Wikipedia article](https://en.wikipedia.org/wiki/MVS) (look for MVS filesystem)._

 So usually a file cannot simply be 'copied' from a mainframe.
-When files are transferred using tools like XCOM each record is prepended with an additional *record header*.
+When files are transferred using tools like XCOM each record is prepended with an additional *record header* or *RDW*.
 This header allows readers of a file in PC to restore the 'set of records' nature of the file.

 Mainframe files coming from IMS and copied through specialized tools contain records (the payload) having schema of DBs copybook warped with DB export tool headers wrapped with record headers.
 Like this:

 RECORD_HEADERS ( TOOL_HEADERS ( PAYLOAD ) )

-> _Similar to Internet's IP protocol   IP_HEADERS ( TCP_HEADERS ( PAYLOAD ) )._
+> _Similar to Internet's TCP protocol   IP_HEADERS ( TCP_HEADERS ( PAYLOAD ) )._

 TOOL_HEADERS are application dependent.
 Often it contains the length of the payload.
 But this length is sometime not very reliable.
 RECORD_HEADERS contain the record length (including TOOL_HEADERS length) and are proved to be reliable.

 For fixed record length files record headers can be ignored since we already know the record length.
 But for variable record length files and for multisegment files record headers can be considered the most reliable single point of truth about record length.

 You can instruct the reader to use 4 byte record headers to extract records from a mainframe file.